awslabs/aws-fluent-plugin-kinesis/README.md

 ### append_new_line
 Boolean.
 Default `true`.
 If it is enabled, the plugin add new line character (`\n`) to each serialized record.

-### retries_on_putrecordbatch
+### retries_on_batch_request
 Integer, default is 3.
-The plugin will put multiple records to Amazon Kinesis Firehose in batches using PutRecordBatch.
-A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecordBatch.
-Failed records will be retried `retries_on_putrecordbatch`times.
+The plugin will put multiple records to Amazon Kinesis Streams in batches using PutRecords.
+A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
+Failed records will be retried **retries_on_batch_request** times.
 If a record fails all retries an error log will be emitted.

+### reset_backoff_if_success
+Boolean, default `true`.
+If enabled, when after retrying, the next retrying checks the number of succeeded records on the former batch request and reset exponential backoff if there is any success.
+Because batch request could be composed by requests across shards, simple exponential backoff for the batch request wouldn't work some cases.

+### batch_request_max_count
+Integer, default 500.
+The number of max count of making batch request from record chunk.
+It can't exceed the default value because it's API limit.

+### batch_request_max_size
+Integer, default 5 * 1024*1024.
+The number of max size of making batch request from record chunk.
+It can't exceed the default value because it's API limit.

+### log_truncate_max_size
+Integer, default 0.
+When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
+The value 0 (default) means no truncation.

 ### http_proxy
 HTTP proxy for API calling.
 Default `nil`.